Meet our Team

 • Abir is a postgraduate student at University of Southern California, he has the ambition to pursue his PhD.
 Abir is a passionate individual to utilize his knowledge toward energy sustainability.

-• His research interests are Energy transition, Energy decarbonization, and Green hydrogen production.
+• His research interests are Energy transition, Energy decarbonization, and clean hydrogen production.
 He worked on various research projects and co-authored some research papers.
-Recently, he received the Best Presenter Award at an International conference for one of his papers on green hydrogen production from wind energy.
+Recently, he received the Best Presenter Award at an International conference for one of his papers on hydrogen production from wind energy.

 • Abir’s engagement in planning multiple scientific symposiums and the numerous scholarships and honors he has received are other examples of his commitment to his subject.
 Professionally, Abir is a member of the Society of Petroleum Engineers and discharged the duty as a Membership Chairperson in SPE Student Chapter at MIST.